-Family Friends Veterinary Hospital is aware of the vast amount of information available on the internet.
-Our team has taken the time and evaluated the following sites.
-We trust the information the listed websites provide to you, our client, and member of our family.
+Family Friends Veterinary Hospital is aware of the vast amount of information readily available on the internet.
+Our team has taken the time to evaluate the following sites and we trust the information these websites offer to our clients, and member of our family:

 American Animal Hospital Association